-Network DDoS solutions are effective against high volume attacks at lower layers of the application stack.
+Network DDoS solutions are effective against high-volume attacks at lower layers of the application stack.

 A major insurer with over 20 million members relies on its website to deliver information on providers, benefits, and plans.
 Because the services offered by the insurer are complex and highly personalized, search is a popular and essential website component.

 Cybercriminals often use DDoS attacks to extort targets or to mask other concurrent attacks.
 In this case, the attacker did not contact the company.
-However, Shape researchers observed low-level automated scraping activities occurring at the same time as the DDoS attack, indicating the DDoS attack may have been a diversionary tactic.
+However, F5 researchers observed low-level automated scraping activities occurring at the same time as the DDoS attack, indicating the DDoS attack may have been a diversionary tactic.

 The insurer’s system architecture includes load balancers, DDoS defenses, web servers, application servers, and databases in a typical web services architecture.
 The adversary used a simple command line tool to exercise the search function at a rate sufficient to cause it to fail.